sps014/OnFire/README.md

 # OnFire
- Quick,Dirty library for Firebase Email Auth and Database Usage.
+ Quick,Tiny ,Dirty library for Firebase Email Auth and Database Usage , use for prototyping .
 ```
 OnFire
 ```